eugenia1984/english/b1-english-for-developers/24-learn-common-phrasal-verbs-and-idioms.md

 - **To branch out in something**: means to try new activities or develop new skills that are different from what you normally do.
 For example: `She's branching out in her role by learning about project management`. –> This means she is expanding her abilities beyond her usual job tasks.

+- **To put something together**: means to create or organize something by combining different parts.
+For example: `We need to put together a presentation for the client`. –> This means preparing a full presentation by organizing slides, ideas, and information.

 ### Prefix -un

 The prefix un- is added to adjectives **to create the opposite meaning**.